intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

 ## Prepare The Environment

-You can refer to [here](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install.html) to install the version of BigDL-LLM that you would like to benchmark based on your own machine.
+You can refer to [here](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install.html) to install BigDL-LLM in your environment.
 The following dependencies are also needed to run the benchmark scripts.

 ```
 pip install pandas